gdashboard/terraform-provider-gdashboard/docs/data-sources/gauge.md

 Optional:

-- `field` (Block List, Max: 1) The customization of field options. (see [below for nested schema](#nestedblock--overrides--by_regex--field))
+- `field` (Block List) The customization of field options. (see [below for nested schema](#nestedblock--overrides--by_regex--field))

 <a id="nestedblock--overrides--by_regex--field"></a>
 ### Nested Schema for `overrides.by_regex.field`

 Optional:

-- `color` (Block List, Max: 1) Defines how Grafana colors series or fields.
+- `color` (Block List) Defines how Grafana colors series or fields.
 There are multiple modes here that work differently, and their utility depends largely on the currently selected visualization. (see [below for nested schema](#nestedblock--overrides--by_regex--field--color))
 - `decimals` (Number) The number of decimals to include when rendering a value.
 Must be between `0` and `20` (inclusive).
-- `mappings` (Block List, Max: 1) The set of rules that translate a field value or range of values into explicit text. (see [below for nested schema](#nestedblock--overrides--by_regex--field--mappings))
+- `mappings` (Block List) The set of rules that translate a field value or range of values into explicit text. (see [below for nested schema](#nestedblock--overrides--by_regex--field--mappings))
 - `max` (Number) The maximum value used in percentage threshold calculations.
 - `min` (Number) The minimum value used in percentage threshold calculations.
 - `no_value` (Number) The value to display if the field value is empty or null.
-- `thresholds` (Block List, Max: 1) Thresholds set the color of the value text depending on conditions that you define. (see [below for nested schema](#nestedblock--overrides--by_regex--field--thresholds))
+- `thresholds` (Block List) Thresholds set the color of the value text depending on conditions that you define. (see [below for nested schema](#nestedblock--overrides--by_regex--field--thresholds))
 - `unit` (String) The unit the field should use.

 <a id="nestedblock--overrides--by_regex--field--color"></a>